Overview of GraphQL

 Arguments

-You can pass arguments in a query to determine the returned data (i.e. filtering the search results) and to narrow down the results to only the specific ones you’re after.
+You can pass arguments in a query to specify what data to return (i.e., filter the search results) and narrow down the results to only the specific ones you’re after.

 query {